John Ioannidis: Reception

-In 2010, David H. Freedman in The Atlantic stated in a special edition about "Brave Thinkers" that Ioannidis "may be one of the most influential scientists alive."

-In 2011, Sharon Begley's article "Why Almost Everything You Hear About Medicine Is Wrong" in Newsweek said Ioannidis was "cementing his role as one of medicine's top mythbusters".
+In the 2000s and 2010s, during a period of regular publications from Ioannidis on the replication crisis in science, observers in the popular press commented that Ioannidis "may be one of the most influential scientists alive", and was "cementing his role as one of medicine's top mythbusters".

-In 2013, Richard Smith's article "Time for science to be about truth rather than careers" likened listening to Ioannidis to "listening to a great opera or watching a gripping football match: you feel inspired, uplifted, and privileged."

 In 2014, The Economist featured Ioannidis and Steven Goodman in an article on the Meta-Research Innovation Center at Stanford, and George Johnson of the New York Times wrote an article on the importance of reproducible research, profiling Ioannidis's two 2005 papers as playing a critical role in raising concern about the issue in the scientific community, as later expressed by the journal Nature.

-In 2015, Ioannidis was profiled in The BMJ and described as "the scourge of sloppy science".

-In 2016, Quartz ran a feature on Ioannidis titled "The man who made scientists question themselves has just exposed huge flaws in evidence used to give drug prescriptions".

-In 2017, Wired mentioned Ioannidis as "arguably the replication crisis' chief inquisitor."

-In 2019, a STAT article on the healthcare replication crisis mentioned that Ioannidis had found that only a minority of widely cited health research studies carried out over the last decade could be replicated, with at least 1 in 6 actually being contradicted by later studies, and Elsevier featured his analogy of reproducibility in research to "taming a complex beast".
+This acclaim continued into the late 2010s, with Wired mentionining Ioannidis as "arguably the replication crisis' chief inquisitor".
+His research on replicability reached multiple fields, including the specious statistics behind some drug subscriptions, and findings from Ioannidis that only a minority of widely cited health research studies carried out over the last decade could be replicated, with at least 1 in 6 actually being contradicted by later studies,.
+Elsevier featured his analogy of reproducibility in research to "taming a complex beast".
+He was also an early critic of Theranos.

+However, Ioannidis's popularity began to wane during the COVID-19 pandemic, with some peers and colleagues criticizing his rhetoric and seeming loss of objectivity compared to his prior work.
+A March 2020 editorial in STAT news was particularly criticized, where he predicted the pandemic would result in 10,000 deaths at most.
 In 2021, David Gorski's article "What the heck happened to John Ioannidis?" described statements by Ioannidis about COVID-19 as inflammatory and politically charged, and said Ioannidis had made egregious ad hominem attacks.
-Gorski called Ioannidis "a cautionary tale of how even science watchdogs can fall prey to hubris."
+Gorski called Ioannidis "a cautionary tale of how even science watchdogs can fall prey to hubris".
+Ioannidis later denied that he mocked other researchers who expressed concern about the death toll of the pandemic.

-In 2022, Jeffrey Lee Funk and Gary N. Smith writing at MarketWatch described how Ioannidis is “widely-known as the godfather of science reform” and narrated how he was the first to criticize Theranos" and Graham Hilard at the Washington Examiner wrote that for the replication crisis in science, “the true clarion call was sounded in 2005 with the appearance of John P. A. Ioannidis’s Why Most Published Research Findings Are False,” describing the paper as a "shock treatise.”

-In 2023, Kevin Bass writing at Newsweek included John Ioannidis among scientists who were “strong scientific voices… world-renowned professors” who “faced severe censure by relentless mobs of critics and detractors in the scientific community—often not on the basis of fact but solely on the basis of differences in scientific opinion.”